IgniteUI/indigo-design-docfx/en/components/rating.md

 ## Usage

-The star is a very recognizable ranking symbol and people may not associate other symbols with a rating scale.
+The star is a very recognizable ranking symbol, and people may not associate other symbols with a rating scale.
 If you replace the star with a custom symbol, make sure that its purpose is clear.

-Be cautious when deciding about the rating system scale and align it to the best and most common practices:
-- The 1–5 stars rating system relies on a 1–5 stars rating scale, where one-star signals ‘terrible’, while five stars signal an 'excellent’ experience/product.
-This rating system is commonly used in eCommerce.
-- The 1–10 stars rating system relies on a 1–10 stars rating scale.
-It allows users to provide a more specific rating of a product/service.
+Avoid colors with poor contrast, like similar shades of the same color or combinations that create chromatic aberrations.
+The Icons selections should be emphasized and should have a good visual distinct appearance.

 | Do                                                                           | Don't                                                                            |
 | ---------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |